stevedonovan/gentle-intro/object-orientation.md

 And this is how you get traditional dynamic dispatch in Rust, because that `fmt` method defined by the `Debug` trait is called as a virtual method.

-'virtual' method is a concept that only applies to statically-compiled languages; they are the _default_ in Java, unless you sternly say `final`.
+'virtual methods' is a concept that only applies to statically-compiled languages; they are the _default_ in Java, unless you sternly say `final`.
 In a language like Python, the object has all of its class information attached, and the interpreter will look up `fmt` in the class object at runtime.